cni-iisc/epidemic-simulator/staticInst/README.md

                |- 47.csv                               # presampled points for ward index 47
                |- PresamplePoints.ipynb                # python notebook for presampling points from wards subdivisions
                |- slumClusters.geojson                 # geographic boundaries of slum clusters
-   |- computeDistributions.py                          # module to get distributions from the cityProfile.json
-   |- parse_and_instantiate.py                         # script to instantiate a city
+   |- CityGen.py                                       # script to instantiate a city
-   |- parse_and_instantiate_mumbai_with_hd_areas.sh    # script to instantiate Mumbai City using ./data/base/mumbai
 ```

 **Suggestion**: For consistency, we can have naming convention in lowercase-only with underscore separators.